hyundai-robotics/doc-hi6-open-api/book.md

 - Reads or sets the input/output values of the built-in PLC.## 6.1 io_plc/get

 - Sends a GET request for input/output values of a built-in PLC.
-- Receive a response by setting the correct path-parameter and query-parameter for each API.## 6.1.1 `relay values`
+- Receive a response by setting the correct path-parameter and query-parameter for each API.## 6.1.1 `get relay values`

 ### Description